Briso8/SSTUWaterfall/README.md

 SSTU Waterfall Configs
 ======================
 Hello.
-Do you play cS STU and would you like to have a chic exhaust that Waterfall provides?
+Are you playing with SSTU and would you like to have a chic exhaust that Waterfall provides ?
 Then these configs are for you.
 ---
 Installation.
 ======================